just-the-docs/just-the-docs/README.md

 # Porting/verifying old workshops from the forked just-the-docs to the new jtd-mcmaster

-## Lessons [OPTIONAL]
-- Move any lessons to a lessons folder.
-- Verify links within markdown still work.

 ## 404.html
 - Add 404.html to root folder. https://github.com/scds/scds-template/blob/master/404.html